Desmond Fa'aiuaso

-Career
+Football career

-Club
+Club career

 Fa'aiuaso had his first stint in international football with Tahiti side A.S.
 Pirae and signed up with YoungHeart Manawatu for the 2009–10 season to form an all South Pacific strikeforce with Vanuatuan striker Seule Soromon.
 He was the first Samoan to play for New Zealand's national league.

-International
+International career

 He made his debut for Samoa in an April 2001 FIFA World Cup qualification match against Tonga and scored four goals in his second international, against American Samoa.

-In 2016 he coached the Samoan national team.
+In 2016, he coached the Samoan national team.

-Rugby
+Rugby career

 In 2004 Fa'aiuaso was selected for the Samoa national rugby sevens team for the 2004 Hong Kong Sevens.
 He was Samoa's top try-scorer in the tournament.
 In April 2004 he was named to the Samoan team for an Under-21 Rugby World Cup qualifying against Fiji.
 He was named in the sevens team for the 2007 Dubai Sevens.